Quantum scattering with time-decaying harmonic oscillators: Operator calculations

-holds. \end{lem} The proof can be seen in e.g. \cite{DG} Lemma B.4.1.
-When we calculate the commutator between the self-adjoint operator-valued function and some self-adjoint operator, the following commutator expansions are well used (see, e.g. \cite{SS} or Lemma C.3.1 of \cite{DG}); \begin{lem}[Commutator expansions] Let $f$ is included in $C^1({\bf R})$ and $f'$ is bounded on ${\bf R}$ and let $\rho > 0$.
+holds. \end{lem} This proof can be found in the literature, e.g., \cite{DG} Lemma B.4.1.
+To calculate the commutator between the self-adjoint operator-valued function and some self-adjoint operator, the following commutator expansions are used (see, e.g. \cite{SS} or Lemma C.3.1 of \cite{DG}); \begin{lem}[Commutator expansions] Let $f$ be included in $C^1({\bf R})$, $f'$ be bounded on ${\bf R}$, and $\rho > 0$.
 Then

-holds. \end{lem} This lemma can be proven easily by applying the Helffer-Sj\"{o}strand formula to $\varphi _1$ and mimicc the same calculation of the proof of Lemme \ref{L3}.
+holds. \end{lem} This lemma can be proven easily by applying the Helffer-Sj\"{o}strand formula to $\varphi _1$ and performing the same calculation as that in the proof of Lemma \ref{L3}.